Spatially Constrained GAN for Face and Fashion Synthesis: Experiment

 \subsection{Spatially Constrained Fashion Synthesis}

-Comparison results on the \emph{DeepFashion} dataset presented in Figure \ref{fig_compare_fashion} also demonstrate the advantages of our proposed SCGAN over the other methods.
-Similar to Figure \ref{fig_compare_celeba}, the input segmentation, results of Pix2Pix and results of CycleGAN are shown in the left three columns.
-Fashion images generated by WGAN and AC\-WGAN are shown in the top two rows.
+Comparison results on the DeepFashion dataset presented in Figure \ref{fig_compare_fashion} also demonstrate the advantages of our proposed SCGAN over the other methods.
+Similar to Figure \ref{fig_compare_celeba}, the input segmentation, results of Pix2Pix, CycleGAN and SPADE are shown in the left five columns.
 The images in the large solid red rectangle are our results from SCGAN with both semantic segmentation and attribute labels and latent vector as inputs.
-This figure can also be separated into two task, which are segmentation-to-fashion synthesis and latent-vector-to-fashion synthesis.
-In the task of segmentation-to-fashion synthesis, different from the results on \emph{CelebA} dataset, image-to-image translation methods are capable of producing acceptable results on the \emph{DeepFashion} dataset.
-This is because that the intrinsic one-to-many property in the \emph{DeepFashion} dataset is not as strong as in the \emph{CelebA} dataset.
-In the \emph{DeepFashion} dataset, the ability of shape preserving becomes more important than general visual discrimination.
-However, their results still lack of attribute-level controllability and variations on fashion detail as our results, which are highlighted by the dashed blue rectangle.
-Our proposed SCGAN can generate fashion images controlled by the input color labels and semantic segmentation, while the input latent vectors encode variant fashion style (e.g. cardigans, T-shirts), diverse pants and shoes, and different color shades and saturation (e.g. dark blue, light blue).
+Different from the results on CelebA dataset, image-to-image translation methods are capable of producing acceptable results on the DeepFashion dataset, because the intrinsic one-to-many property in the DeepFashion dataset is not as strong as in the CelebA dataset.
+In the DeepFashion dataset, the ability of shape preserving becomes more important than general visual discrimination.
+Their results also lack attribute-level controllability and variations on fashion detail as our results highlighted by the dashed blue rectangle.
+With our semantic segmentation as the spatial constraints, SCGAN can generate fashion images controlled by the input color labels and semantic segmentation, while the input latent vectors encode variant fashion style (\eg cardigans, T-shirts), diverse pants and shoes, and different color shades and saturation (\eg dark blue, light blue).